-On-Demand Webinars – Access Crucial Information Any Time
+On-Demand Webinars – Get Crucial Information Now

-Do you really know what students with disabilities can expect at college?
+Worried about what students with disabilities can expect at college?

 Have you been told:

-- students will be able to take their IEP or 504 plan (neither is valid after students graduate from high school)
+- students will be able to take their IEP or 504 plan (neither is valid after students graduate from high school)?

-- colleges have to provide the same accommodations students received in high school
+- colleges have to provide the same accommodations students received in high school?

 Did you know: